SchumacherFM/Magento-OptimizedBackendLogin/README.md

 Magento Optimized Backend Login
 ===============================

-Sets the autocomplete html form attribute depending on the environment.
+* Sets the autocomplete html form attribute depending on the environment.
+* Disable the logo
+* Setting custom background color

 This module is only for the Magento backend.